Davy Crockett timeline from 1786 to 1836 and beyond

 One more unforgettable childhood memory.

-One day when David’s uncle, Joseph Hawkins, was gathering grapes in the woods a hunter mistook him for a deer and shot into the lump in the woods.
+One day when Davy’s uncle, Joseph Hawkins, was gathering grapes in the woods a hunter mistook him for a deer and shot into the lump in the woods.

 The bullet lodged into his body could have killed him if it wasn’t for John Crockett.